GSD

 An important aspect of app development is ensuring that apps are secure and protected against data breaches and other cybercrimes.
 One way you can secure your applications is by carrying out authentication.
 Authentication is critical, as developers must ensure that their apps are secure and can only be accessed by verified users.

-With Next.js, three types of rendering are available, and they are:
+With Nextjs, three types of rendering are available: client-side rendering, server-side rendering, and static site generation.

-Server-side rendering (SSR) is one of the oldest methods of rendering web content.
-With SSR, the full HTML for the page content is rendered on the server upon a user’s request and then sent to the browser.
-This method of rendering is appropriate for dynamic content that changes frequently.
+In server-side rendering (SSR) the full HTML for the page content is rendered on the server upon a user’s request and then sent to the browser.

 Netlify diagram of static site generation